IBM-Cloud/secure-file-storage/README.md

 ![Architecture](Architecture.svg)

 1. The user connects to the application.
-2. Optionally [Secrets Manager](https://cloud.ibm.com/catalog/services/secrets-manager) is used to store/retrieve certificates.
+2. Optionally [Secrets Manager](https://cloud.ibm.com/catalog/services/secrets-manager) is used to store/retrieve SSL/TLS certificates.
 3. [App ID](https://cloud.ibm.com/catalog/services/AppID) secures the application and redirects the user to the authentication page.
 Users can sign up from there too.
-4. The application is running in a [Kubernetes cluster](https://cloud.ibm.com/containers-kubernetes/catalog/cluster) from an image stored in the [container registry](https://cloud.ibm.com/containers-kubernetes/launchRegistryView).
+4. The application is running in a Kubernetes cluster (either [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers?topic=containers-getting-started#getting-started) or [Red Hat OpenShift on IBM Cloud](https://cloud.ibm.com/docs/openshift?topic=openshift-getting-started)) from an image stored in the [container registry](https://cloud.ibm.com/containers-kubernetes/launchRegistryView).
 The image is automatically scanned for vulnerabilities.
 5. Files uploaded by the user are stored in [Cloud Object Storage](https://cloud.ibm.com/catalog/services/cloud-object-storage).
 6. The bucket where the files are stored is using a user-provided key to encrypt the data.
 7. All activities related to managing the solution are logged by [Cloud Activity Tracker with LogDNA](https://cloud.ibm.com/catalog/services/logdnaat).